Groucho/groucho/README.md

 **Know more about your anonymous users.**

 This library uses in-browser localStorage to track people.
 Client-side activities are stashed, which rely on the presence of on-page meta data in the dataLayer.
 This is useful for working with cached, non-user-unique pages and adding personalized front-end features on top.
+Size: 7k.

 ### [Full documentation](DOCS.md)